TGadaleta/Battleship/README.md

 # Tony G's Battleship!!!

 ## Description
-This is a custom built, digital version of the board game Battleship.
-In this version, the user player and the computer player place five ships of varying lengths randomly in a 10x10 grid and then take turns trying to guess the locations of the ships.
-The computer's logic starts by guessing randomly, until it makes a hit.
-Then its logic keeps the computer guessing around the hit until the ship is destroyed.
-I chose this game as I wanted a challenge for my first project.
+This is a custom-built, digital version of the board game Battleship.
+In this version, both the user and the computer player place five ships of varying lengths randomly on a 10x10 grid.
+The players then take turns trying to guess the locations of each other's ships.
+The computer begins by guessing randomly until it makes a hit, after which it guesses strategically around the hit until the ship is destroyed.
+I chose this game as a challenge for my first project.

 #### URL:  [Game deployed on Netlify](https://tony-gadaleta-battleship.netlify.app/)